theislab/scgen/README.md

 <img align="center"  src="/sketch/sketch.png?raw=true">

-This repository includes python scripts and notebooks in code folder to reproduce figures from the paper based on the table bellow.
+This repository includes python scripts and notebooks in code folder to reproduce figures from the paper [(bioRxiv, 2017)](https://www.biorxiv.org/content/10.1101/478503v2) according to the table bellow.

 figure       | notebook/script
 ---------------| ---------------